World Snowshoeing Federation COMPETITION RULES

 To calculate a competitor’s time, the start time must be subtracted from the finish time, and posted prior to the time of the awards ceremony.
 Race results are not official until the Official WSSF results have been posted after the conclusion of the event.

-The competitor must cross the finish line with both snowshoes firmly attached to his/her feet.
+The course will have to be covered with both snowshoes on and the competitor must cross the finish line with both snowshoes firmly attached to his/her feet.

 If a competitor falls he/she may stand and finish the race.

 Should any competitor who is hindered, cut off, or touched by another competitor decide their finish time was altered, that person may submit a description of the offense in writing to the race director within 30 minutes of the offense.
 The Race Director or Jury of Appeals may later the hindered athletes time and/or place of finish.